TjuJianyu/RFC/readme.md

 # Official code for "[Rich Feature Construction for the Optimization-Generalization Dilemma](https://arxiv.org/pdf/2203.15516.pdf)"

 **This branch is the original code to reproduce the experiments.
-But not super clean and not easyt-to-adapt.
-I will give a clean, easy-to-adapt version at the v2.0 branch. **
+But not super clean.
+I will give a clean version at the v2.0 branch. **

 ## Overview